Gymnastics at the 1992 Summer Olympics – Men's rings

 The men's rings competition was one of eight events for male competitors in artistic gymnastics at the 1992 Summer Olympics in Barcelona.
-The qualification and final rounds took place on July 27, 29 and August 2 at the Palau dels Esports de Barcelona.
+The qualification and final rounds took place on 27 July, 29 July and 2 August at the Palau dels Esports de Barcelona.
 There were 93 competitors from 25 nations, with nations in the team event having 6 gymnasts while other nations could have up to 3 gymnasts.
 The event was won by Vitaly Scherbo of the Unified Team, the fourth time in five Games that a Soviet or former Soviet gymnast won the rings.
 Li Jing of China earned silver.
 There was a tie for third, with Andreas Wecker of Germany and Li Xiaoshuang of China each receiving bronze medals.
 It was the first medal for unified Germany since 1936, though East Germany had won gold and bronze in 1988.

 Background

 This was the 18th appearance of the event, which is one of the five apparatus events held every time there were apparatus events at the Summer Olympics (no apparatus events were held in 1900, 1908, 1912, or 1920).
 Two of the eight finalists from 1988 returned: bronze medalist Sven Tippelt of East Germany and fourth-place finisher Kalofer Khristozov of Bulgaria.
 The reigning (1991) world champion was Grigory Misutin of the Unified Team.
 Wecker had placed second in both 1989 and 1991.

 Puerto Rico and Slovenia each made their debut in the men's rings; some former Soviet Republics competed as the Unified Team.
 The United States made its 16th appearance, most of any nation; the Americans had missed only the inaugural 1896 rings and the boycotted 1980 Games.